athletics/AdManager/README.md

 **Default:** `null`, must be specified

-**Description:** Your network code.
-You can find your network code in the “Admin” tab of DFP.
+**Description:** Your network code, found in the “Admin” tab of DFP.

 [:arrow_up:](#configuration)